NBA Rumors: Miami Heat Reveal Major Plan In 2019 And 2020 Free Agency

 — NBC Sports (@NBCSports) February 28, 2019

-With the emergence of numerous superteams, Heat President Pat Riley knows they need to acquire at least two superstars in order to have a chance of returning to title contention.
+With the emergence of numerous superteams, Pat Riley knows they need to acquire at least two superstars in order to have a chance of returning to title contention.
 However, despite not having the salary cap flexibility, Riley and the Heat will still try to find ways to boost their roster next summer, according to South Florida Sun-Sentinel.

 “We’re chasing a playoff spot and we’re young, and then we’re going to be chasing some players that could come in,” Riley said.
 “If we could get one or two players to come in with this group, this young group, then I think the sky’s the limit for this team in the next couple of years.”

-Heat President Pat Riley may have already started talking about the 2019 and 2020 NBA free agency, but that doesn’t mean that they are no longer aiming to earn a playoff spot in the Eastern Conference this season.
-The Heat recently secured an incredible 126-125 victory over the reigning NBA champions, Golden State Warriors, after Dwyane Wade hit a three-pointer at the buzzer.
+Riley may have already started talking about the 2019 and 2020 NBA free agency, but that doesn’t mean that they are no longer aiming to earn a playoff spot in the Eastern Conference this season.
+The Heat recently secured an incredible 126-125 victory over the reigning NBA champion Golden State Warriors, after Dwyane Wade hit a three-pointer at the buzzer.
 The Heat are currently sitting in the No. 10 spot in the Eastern Conference, only one win behind the No. 8 seed Charlotte Hornets.